CAMPAIGN 2026

 Council Candidates

-The NWP will be nominating six council candidates to run alongside mayoral candidate Daniel Fontaine.
+The NWP has announced six council candidates that plan to run alongside mayoral candidate Daniel Fontaine.

 Paul Minhas